yclas/guides/docs/Classifieds-mark-image-as-primary.md

 # How to mark image as primary

-Content:
--  How it works

-With it, users have the option to change the **primary image** of their ad.
+Users have the option to change the **primary image** of their ad.
 If a user publishes an ad with five images, he can choose which image will be displayed as primary by editing the ad.
-You can change the primary image as many times as you'd like.

 ## How it works

 Let’s say you have published an ad with two images.
-This is how it’s displayed on the Listing page:
+This is how it is displayed on the listing page:

 ![listings](https://raw.githubusercontent.com/yclas/guides/master/images/listings11.jpg)

-If you want to change the primary image, you have to click “Edit” on the ad and then click “Primary Image” under the image you want to mark as primary.
+If you want to change the primary image,  click “Edit” on the ad then select **“Primary Image”**  the image you want to mark as primary.

  ![](https://raw.githubusercontent.com/yclas/guides/master/images/listings22.jpg)